 Understanding Brain Injury

-The effects of the injury can spread across the brain (called diffuse) or affect one part of the brain (called focal).
-The type of injury determines what symptoms you may experience and what long-term issues you may feel.
+The effects of the injury can be spread across the brain (called diffuse) or localized to one part of the brain (called focal).
+The type of injury determines what symptoms you may experience and what long-term symptoms you may feel.

 Health Issues Associated with Brain Injuries